 prehistorical "men") for about 150,000 years.

 This simple fact is hinted in the Biblical text itself, in two ways.
 The first chapter is related to God's work of the Creation.
 From the second chapter start the Creation to operate as we know it, by human perception.
 But the timing of the first chapter is entirely related to the divine: the hint is that it contains 31 verses.
 The number 31 is 1+ 30.
 The number 1 is the so-called Day One (not "first" day), as unique starting point: the Creation.
 The number 31 can thus be written as 1 (letter א) and 30 (letter ל).
-Together they form the word אל, pronounced El which denotes the divine.
-But one may say: the first 31 verses also contains the creation of man, and counting of time would have started from this point.
+Together they form the word אל, pronounced El which is a reference to God.
+But one may say: the first 31 verses also contains the creation of man, and counting of human time would have started from this point.
 That is a valid point.
-But then the creation of man is narrated in verse 27, which means that the first 26 verses corresponds to the "divine" timing: indeed the number 26 is the number of God's name (the tetragram).
-So either way, 31 or 26, these are two hints to teach us that the worksof the Creation, before mankind, were not human "days" but were from a different "divine" clock.
+But then the creation of man is narrated in verse 27, which means that, before man was created, there are 26 first verses: the number 26 corresponds to the the number of God's name (the tetragram) which means godly timing.
+So either way, 31 or 26, these are two hints to teach us that the works of the Creation, before mankind, were not human "days" but were from a different "godly" clock.